LeongYuXuan/Assignment2/README.md

 * W3C CSS "Jigsaw" validator https://jigsaw.w3.org/css-validator/

 ## Test Runs
-### Postman  API test
+### General API test via Postman
 Actions: Send a request through Postman to see what result it returns

 Observation: Due to how postman works, I can only search up anime through Image URL.
 Took some getting used to, but the API gave a proper response.
 Test Image is an image from a a relatively obsure anime "Macross Delta".
-Returned proper result along with the episold number, surprisingly.
+Returned proper result along with the episode number, surprisingly.
 API returns corresponding error message if the link is broken or too long.
 I assume that if the image is too big (>10MB), it would return an error message too.

+### Unknown Image API test via Postman
+Action: Send a request, containing an non-anime image/fanart.

+Hypothesis: Returns an error message along the lines of "unknown Image"

+Observations: Sending image URL of an apple still gave a result, strangely enough.
+Fittingly, the first result it gave was "food wars" for the english title.
+Sending the image url for fanart of "Lelouch vi Brittania" also gave results, but the anime the API guessed was 'Skip Beat", when the actual answer is "Code Geass".
+I wonder if there is a way to prevent users from doing that.
+Perhaps I could even tease people on purpose to send random images to see what the API would spit out...
 ## Credits
 TBA